Lysekil Project: Project history

 The Lysekil project started in 2002 at the Division for Electricity at Uppsala University.
 Simulations indicated that there was a potential for harvesting energy with a wave power farm consisting of a number of smaller WEC units in coastal areas.
 The simulations did also point out the possibility for electrical power production in places with moderately calm seas.
 Due to these simulations being based on simplified buoy-wave interaction models, further simulations and experimental verifications where needed.

 During 2003 and 2004 permits to establish the Lysekil Research site were obtained and the first wave measuring buoy was deployed in 2004.
 The first experimental setup was deployed in March 2005 and the purpose was to measure the maximum line force from a buoy with a diameter of 3 m and a height of 0.8 m.
 This set up simulated a generator that had been disconnected from the grid and thereby operating without any damping in the system.
 The results from these experiment were used as input data to the first wave generator and to verify the calculations of the dynamics of non-damped systems.

 Since the deployment of the first WEC in 2006, it has been in operation in real ocean seas for several months during three different time periods.
 During these periods measurements of electrical power, buoy motion and mooring line forces have been carried out and analyzed to enhance the knowledge about direct driven linear generator WEC dynamics.
 In the first test period all electrical power was converted to heat over a three phase delta-connected resistive load.
 To investigate the impact of a non-linear load on the WEC system, the generator was, during the second test period, connected to a non-linear load consisting of a diode rectifier, capacitors and resistors.
 The control, load and measurement system for the WEC have successively been expanded and now there is a remotely operated measurement system and control system.

 Results from the studies demonstrate how well wave energy converting with this concept functioning in calm as well as rough offshore sea states.
 Experiments with non-linear loads have increased the knowledge about how the transmission system should be designed.
 The results also show how the WEC operates when connected to a non-linear load which will be the case when the generated voltage rectifies.

 The Lysekil Project has been enlarged with two additional WEC which have been launched in the test site together with a marine substation.
 These three WEC have recently (June 2009) been interconnected with the substation.

+In November 2015, the test site was connected to the electricity grid.
+A further two WECs were then installed in 2017.